onlinehub0808/-smart-contract-best-practices/src/05-KnownAttacks.md

 }
 ```

 Note that this is vulnerable to the [Call Depth Attack](#call-depth-attack), however.
 And you will need to make sure that nothing bad will happen if other transactions are processed while waiting for the next iteration of the `payOut()` function.
-So only use this pattern if it's really necessary.
+So only use this pattern if absolutely necessary.

 <a name="timestamp-dependence"></a>